 Financial/Fundraising

 Team 116 and 519 has been graciously sponsored by NASA Headquarters, Herndon HS, and many more.
-Because of these generous grants we do not have to put lots of time into fundraising.
+Because of these generous grants, we do not have to put lots of time into fundraising.
 However, we will be fundraising for extra team expenses and student expenses.
 Students should recognize what an enormous privilege this is and should always look to prepare a thank you gift at the end of the year.

 Students are only required to pay for their lunch and in some cases transportation, at and to events.